Smash Products of Calabi-Yau Algebras by Hopf Algebras: Applications to Artin-Schelter algebras

 \section{Applications to Artin-Schelter algebras}

-Assume that $A$ is an augmented $H$-module algebra and that the antipode of $H$ is bijective.
-This section investigates when $\Lambda$ is Artin-Schelter regular or Artin-Schelter Gorenstein.
-It considers situations where $A$ or $H$ has infinite global dimension.
-Therefore , it is not possible to use the results of Section~\ref{sec:proof-main-result}.
-Hence, a spectral sequence relating the cohomology spaces of $H$, $A$ and $\Lambda=A\sharp H$ is introduced in \ref{sec:case-artin-shelter}.
-For this purpose, preparatory module structures are given in \ref{sec:usef-module-struct}.
-The results on the Artin-Schelter property of $\Lambda$ are given in \ref{sec:artin-schelt-algebr}.
+Assume that $A$ is an augmented $H$-module algebra and that the antipode of $H$ is invertible.
+This section investigates when $\Lambda$ is Artin-Schelter Gorenstein/regular.
+Sufficient conditions for this to be the case are presented in Section~\ref{sec:artin-schelt-algebr} using an analogue of Stefan's spectral sequence presented in Section~\ref{sec:case-artin-shelter}.
+For this purpose, some useful module structures are introduced in Section~\ref{sec:usef-module-struct}.